 El Buen Camino 5K and Walk

-Thanks for stopping by!
 El Buen Camino began in 2013 with over 200 participants and in 2014 we saw the addition of a 1-mile walk.
-In the past, our race has been set for the first Saturday of April, but in 2015 that date coincided with Easter, so at the request of the El Buen Pastor families we are hosting a family-friendly summer evening event!
-We hope to see you
+In the past, our race has been set for the first Saturday of April, but in 2015 that date coincided with Easter, so at the request of the El Buen Pastor families we are hosting a family-friendly summer evening event on

 Friday, June 12, 2015 at 7:00 pm.